Appeals about SEN decisions

 The tribunal address is HM Courts and Tribunals Services, Special Educational Needs and Disability Tribunal, 1st floor, Darlington Magistrates Court, Parkgate, Darlington, DL1 1RU.

-Parents and young people who are in school are able to make a disability discrimination claim to the tribunal if they think there has been discrimination by a school or a local authority where it is responsible for the school.
-More information about how to make a claim and the form you need to complete are on the
+Parents and young people who are in school can make a disability discrimination claim to SENDIST if they think there has been discrimination by a school or a local authority where it is responsible for the school.
+More information about how to make a claim and the form you need to complete are on the Ministry of Justice website

 Help and information